Jorenar/blog/2023-02-10-vla-usecases.md

 -- although I'd be overjoyed being presented with more -- cases where VLA are clearly useful, deserve their dedicated, if low effort, post.

+Those use-cases are the only reason why I compile with `-Wvla-larger-than=0` rather than more strict and reliable `-Wvla`.

 # Size check when passing to function

 "Only" a bit over two decades after the introduction of VLA to C language,